pramodk/spack-configs/README.md

 neurodamus/develop-clang-python-openmpi(36):ERROR:102: Tcl command execution failed: conflict neurodamus
 ```

-` Environment Modules` is sufficient for basic use but there are many limitations. `LMod` is becoming more popular and you can find more information [here](http://lmod.readthedocs.io/en/latest/).
+` Environment Modules` is sufficient for basic use but there are number of limitations. `LMod` has lot of improvements over modules and being used on large computing systems.
+You can find more information [here](http://lmod.readthedocs.io/en/latest/).
+When lmod is activated Spack will generate a set of hierarchical lua module files that are understood by LMod.

 In order to use `lmod` we have to update `$HOME/.spack/darwin/modules.yaml` as: